JohnLCaron/rlauxe/docs/Development.md

 Theres not a problem using a DB, but you should be able to recreate it from the raw data.

 OTOH the RLA should detect a compromised DB?

+## Classes

+### core
+Samples       // keeps track of the latest sample, number of samples, and the sample sum.

+### sampling
+ComparisonSamplerSimulation // create internal cvr and mvr with the correct under/over statements. specific to a contest. only used for estimating the sample size
+ConstistentSampling
+EstimateSampleSize
+FuzzSampler           // this takes a list of cvrs and fuzzes them.
+Version for Sampling and Polling.
+                      // fun makeFuzzedCvrsFrom(contests: List<Contest>, cvrs: List<Cvr>, fuzzPct: Double): List<Cvr> {
+MultiContestTestData  // creates a set of contests and ballotStyles, with randomly chosen candidates and margins. create cvrs that reflect the contests' exact votes.
+SampleGenerator           // abstraction for creating a sequence of samples. mostly superceded, mostly for testing.